Sales Tax & Use Tax

 Nevada Consumer Use Tax

-Consumer Use Tax complements sales tax and applies to the use, storage, or consumption of goods within Nevada when sales tax has not been paid.
+Consumer Use Tax complements Sales Tax and applies to the use, storage, or consumption of goods within Nevada when Sales Tax has not been paid.
 This typically applies to items purchased from out-of-state vendors for use in Nevada.

-Sales & Use Tax Forms
+Sales & Use Tax Forms and Instructions

-RETAILER/WHOLESALER/MANUFACTURER: Sales & Use Tax Return
+RETAILER/WHOLESALER/MANUFACTURER: Sales & Use Tax Return:

 - Effective January 1, 2020 the Clark County Sales and Use Tax rate increased to 8.375%.
 This is an increase of 1/8 of 1 percent on the sale of all tangible personal property that is taxable.
 In the 2011 Legislative Session reduced the interest rate to 0.75% (or .0075) from 1% (or .01) effective 7/1/2011.